-In the fourth quarter of 2016, we received an assessment of approximately \$12 million from the tax authorities in Korea related to a tax audit.
-The assessment relates to various tax matters but primarily to foreign withholding taxes.
-We have appealed and will vigorously defend our positions.
-We believe that it is more likely than not that our positions will be sustained upon appeal.
+In the fourth quarter of 2016, we received an assessment of approximately \$12 million from the tax authorities in Korea.
+The assessment relates to various tax issues, primarily foreign withholding taxes.
+We have appealed and intend to vigorously defend our positions.
+We believe that upon completion of a multi-level appeal process it is more likely than not that our positions will be sustained.
 Accordingly, we have not recorded a tax reserve for this matter.
-We paid this assessment in the first quarter of 2017 and have recorded the amount in other assets, pending resolution of the appeal.
+We paid this assessment in the first quarter of 2017 and have recorded the amount in other assets, pending resolution of the appeal process.